Book the Graffiti Art Workshop too and save $8 per person! Select your date here, and then go to the Workshop page and select your date there too.

-Murals are generally more comprehensive and portray an image or scene.
+Murals are generally large and portray an image or scene.
 They often tell a story or express feelings of the artist.
 Many of them carry a social or political critique, satire or message.
 Murals are generally larger than tags but come in all sizes.
 Today artists are granted permission or even paid to produce murals for public display on businesses and public buildings.

 Poster art is usually created in private, then brought to a public place and affixed to a surface.
 It is attached using an adhesive called wheat paste.
 In addition to paint, poster art can also incorporate multiple layers, cutouts, collages or stickers.
 The down side to a poster is that it's more susceptible to weather conditions or destruction than spray paint.
 Therefore it tend to last less long than other graffiti mediums.

 Modern street graffiti began in New York City in the early 1970's (although the person who is credited as the world's first graffiti writer was a student in Philadelphia named Cornbread).
 Young teenagers growing up in impoverished, marginalized communities started "tagging" their names on walls in public places.
 These 'writers' created alter egos, aliases that often combined a nickname with a number.
 Often the digits were based on the street the tagger lived on.
 Early leaders in the tagging world included people with street aliases like Fab5Freddy and Tracy168.
 These graffiti pioneers experimented with new styles and began the fad of tagging New York City's subway trains.
 This historic era of graffiti was when the main widely-accepted customs and slang language developed.